-Duchess a keen tennis fan and amateur player took the patronage of All England Lawn Tennis and Croquet Club from Her Majesty the Queen in December 2016.
-We have seen Duchess at Wimbledon for almost every year since her coming in to the limelight.
-It was revealed a few times ago the Prince George and Princess Charlotte are already playing with the tennis racket.
+Duchess, a keen tennis fan and the amateur player took the patronage of All England Lawn Tennis and Croquet Club from Her Majesty the Queen in December 2016.
+We have seen Duchess at Wimbledon for almost every year since her coming into the limelight.
+It was revealed a few times ago that Prince George and Princess Charlotte are already playing with the tennis racket.

 Upon arrival Duchess of Cambridge was received by the President of the Wimbledon Foundation.
 This year also marked the 150th anniversary of the Wimbledon.

-Before taking her seat in the royal box, Duchess Kate met with the old champions and ball boys and girls and talked to them about their experiences on the court.
+Before taking her seat in the royal box, Catherine met with the old champions and ball boys and girls and talked to them about their experiences on the court.